 - Following state nepotism laws and local restrictions and avoiding favoritism

-Information on hiring procedures and resources for developing and implementing best practices are available in the Recruiting and Hiring and Employment sections of the HR Library.
+Information on hiring procedures and resources for developing and implementing best practices are available in the Recruiting and Hiring of the HR Library.
 HR Services also offers in-district and regional trainings to help train campus leaders and supervisors, including HR for Campus Leaders and Hiring Effective Teachers and Keeping Them.

 Stay up to date with all the latest HR news and trends by joining the HRX mailing list!